 Smart Steps to Take

-- Try to stay indoors between 10 a.m. and 4 p.m. when the sun’s rays are the strongest.
+- Stay indoors between 10 a.m. and 2 p.m., when the sun’s burning rays are the strongest.

-- Protect your skin with clothing, a hat, and sunscreen if you do go outside.
+- Protect your skin with clothing, a hat, and sunscreen if you go outside.
+Look for sun-protective clothing.

 What SPF Means

-The sun protection factor (SPF) in sunscreens is a measure of their ability to prevent burns from sun exposure.
-Choose a sunscreen with the correct SPF to avoid sunburn and damage.
+The sun protection factor (SPF) in sunscreens tells you how well they prevent sunburns.
+Choose a sunscreen with the right SPF to avoid sunburn and skin damage.

-The American Academy of Dermatology recommends that a sunscreen of SPF 30 or higher that says "broad-spectrum" on the label (which means it protects against the sun's UVA and UVB rays) and is water-resistant.
+The American Academy of Dermatology recommends using a sunscreen of SPF 30 or higher that says "broad-spectrum" on the label (which means it protects against UVA and UVB rays) and is water-resistant.

 When and How Often to Use Sunscreen

-You should wear sunscreen every day,regardless of the weather or season.
-Put it all over your exposed skin about 15 minutes to 30 minutes before going outside.
+You should wear sunscreen every day, in every season, even if it's cloudy, rainy, or cold outside.
+Put it all over your skin about 15 to 30 minutes before going outside.

-Reapply sunscreen at least every two hours and after you sweat or swim.
+Reapply sunscreen at least every 2 hours and after you sweat or swim.

 When to Call a Doctor

-If you notice any mark, bump, blemish, or mole that is changing, growing, or bleeding, call your doctor or see a dermatologist.
+If you notice any mark, bump, blemish, or mole that is changing, growing, or bleeding, call your doctor.
+It may be skin cancer.
 Skin cancer is often treatable when it's found early.